Internal Applicants for Blended Program

 For the personal statement, is there guidance?
 The personal statement should be a page to a page and half and contain three main paragraphs.

-As of Fall 2020, use the following email address on the E-form:
+When I fill out forms, what are the relevant email addresses?
+As of Fall 2023, use the following email address on the E-form:

 What is the Project Track?
 The project track are MS level projects sponsored by both Industry and Faculty.
 Projects involve teams of 2 MS students.
 Team members periodically interact directly with the sponsor.
 Industry projects start each Fall quarter and are selected/assigned in BMED 591.